Probing departures from $\Lambda$CDM by late-time datasets: Discussion and Conclusions

-Our results show that the o$\Lambda$CDM and o$\omega$CDM models yield $\Omega_k \approx 0$, supporting a spatially flat geometry consistent with WMAP, BOOMERanG, and Planck observations.
-Furthermore, when constrained with the CC dataset alone, all models remain statistically consistent with $\Lambda$CDM, exhibiting tensions below $1.5\sigma$.
-This indicates that late-time measurements alone do not provide strong evidence for any significant deviation from the cosmological constant $\Lambda$.
-The inclusion of DESI DR2 and SNe~Ia data improves the parameter constraints and introduces mild to moderate tensions ($\lesssim 3.5\sigma$) between $\Lambda$CDM and dynamical dark energy models.
-Indeed, models such as BA, JBP, and Logarithmic show the highest tensions, suggesting possible hints of dynamical dark energy.
-The joint posterior analyses of $(\omega_0, \omega_a)$ parameter planes reveal that most dynamical DE parameterizations favor $\omega_0 > -1$ and $\omega_a < 0$, indicating that such dynamical dark energy is characterized by a Quintom-B–type behavior.
+Our results show that the o$\Lambda$CDM model favors an open Universe for all combinations of the datasets.
+In contrast, for the o$\omega$CDM model, the CC + DESI DR2 and CC + DESI DR2 + Pantheon$^{+}$ combinations again favor an open Universe, while the CC + DESI DR2 + DES-Dovekie and CC + DESI DR2 + Union3 datasets favor a nearly flat Universe, supporting a spatially flat geometry consistent with WMAP, BOOMERanG, and Planck observations.
+Furthermore, the joint posterior analyses of the $(\omega_0, \omega_a)$ parameter planes reveal that most dynamical dark energy parameterizations favor $\omega_0 > -1$ and $\omega_a < 0$, indicating that such dynamical dark energy is characterized by a Quintom-B–type behavior.

-Bayesian evidence shows that, while $\Lambda$CDM remains the preferred model, the choice of data set strongly affects the model support.
-CC + DESI DR2 favors o$\Lambda$CDM and o$\omega$CDM moderately; Pantheon$^{+}$ strengthens this evidence slightly, and DES-SN5Y strongly supports dynamical dark energy models such as $\omega_0\omega_a$CDM, JBP, BA, and GEDE.
-The combination CC + DESI DR2 + Union3 also favors these models, highlighting that DES-SN5Y and Union3 provide the most significant evidence for deviations from $\Lambda$CDM.

-The reconstruction of the EoS parameter $\omega(z)$ and the dark energy growth function $f_{\mathrm{DE}}(z)$, based on the DESI DR2 BAO, CMB, and various combinations of SNe Ia datasets, reveals notable deviations from the $\Lambda$CDM paradigm, which supports the notion of evolving dark energy.
-In particular, all models considered exhibit a crossing of the phantom divide ($\omega = -1$) within the redshift interval $0.5 < z < 1.5$, indicative of quintom-like behavior.
-This is further substantiated by the redshift evolution of $\omega(z)$, which shows that dark energy enters a phantom phase ($\omega < -1$) at $z > 0.5$ and transitions across the phantom divide near $z \sim 0.5$.
-Similarly, the growth function $f_{\mathrm{DE}}(z)$ converges to unity at low redshift, consistent with the expected behavior of a cosmological constant in the late-time Universe.